-Nothing feels better than giving your feet a break after a long day and soaking your feet in Epsom salt has many health benefits.
+Nothing feels better than giving your feet a break after a long day.
+Soaking feet in Epsom salts has many health benefits and may just be what you need.

 Epsom salt is made of magnesium sulfate.
 When absorbed through the skin, magnesium sulfate draws toxins out of the body, sedates the nervous system, reduces swelling and relaxes muscles.